timwoodland/hospitable_financial_exporter/README.md

 ### Variables required in the `.env` file

 ```
-PAT = 'abc123-MYPAT'
+PAT = 'abc123-YourPAT'
-PROPERTY_NAME = 'The Beach House, Dunsborough, Western Australia'
+UUID = 'xyz789-YourUUID'
 START_DATE = '2024-07-01'
 END_DATE = '2025-06-30'
 ```

 #### Description of each variable
 `PAT` This is your personal access token from Hospitable.
 Please follow the [instructions](https://help.hospitable.com/en/articles/8609392-accessing-the-public-api-with-a-personal-access-token) provided by Hospiable for creating a PAT.
-Note that only Read permissions are required for this script.
+Note that only **Read** permissions are required for this script.

-`PROPERTY_NAME` This
+`UUID` This is the unique ID for your Hospitable property.
+You can obtain this from Hospitable by navigating to **Properties > Name of your property > Details > Scroll to the bottom of the page**.

 `START_DATE` This is the start of the date range that you wish to use for this script.
 The date format must be `'yyyy-mm-dd'`.